Tesla reports record profit, sees more supply chain woes in 2022

 Issued on: Modified:

-New York (AFP) – Tesla rode rising demand for electric vehicles to a record $5.5 billion profit in 2021, but cautioned that supply chain problems would continue to crimp production through 2022.
+New York (AFP) – Tesla rode rising demand for electric vehicles to a record $5.5 billion profit in 2021, but Elon Musk's company cautioned Wednesday that supply chain problems would continue to crimp production through 2022.

-But the electric auto maker said it saw no immediate relief from supply chain woes that have hit activity "for several quarters," it said.
+But Tesla said it saw no immediate relief from supply chain woes that have hit activity "for several quarters," it said.

-"We plan to grow our manufacturing capacity as quickly as possible," Tesla said in a news release that reiterated the company's target of 50 percent annual growth.
+"We plan to grow our manufacturing capacity as quickly as possible," it said in a news release that reiterated the company's target of 50 percent annual growth.

 "The rate of growth will depend on our equipment capacity, operational efficiency and the capacity and stability of the supply chain," Tesla said.

-"Our own factories have been running below capacity for several quarters as supply chain became the main limiting fator, which is likely to continue through 2022."
+"Our own factories have been running below capacity for several quarters as supply chain became the main limiting factor, which is likely to continue through 2022."

+Musk said he was heartened by announced new semiconductor capacity that should alleviate the imbalance by the end of 2022 or early 2023.

+But "there could be other issues" that surface this year, he said during a conference call with analysts and investors.

 In the most recent quarter, Tesla scored a $2.3 billion profit, up more than eight times the year-ago level as revenues jumped 65 percent to $17.7 billion.